 The Chain Deployment step template might be a perfect fit for you in this situation, or you may want to customize this step template for more advanced scenarios.

-Yes you can!
-By configuring Subscriptions you can be notified by email or use web hooks to create your own notification channels.
+If you want to be notified of automatic deployments events, like blockages or failures, you can configure Subscriptions to notify you by email or use web hooks to create your own notification channels.
 You can even use web hooks to code your own recovery behavior based on your specific situation.

 Troubleshooting Automatic Deployments